AvadoDServer/avado-docs/content/packages/eth2keygen.md

 {{< hint type=danger >}}
 Have a pen and paper ready to write things down.
 This is important before you proceed.
 You are writing down passwords and a 24 word mnemonic phrase which are your responsibility to keep safe throughout your staking journey.
 ☠️☣️😱 **If you lose the 24 word mnemonic phrase, no one will be able to help you.** 😱☣️☠️
 {{< /hint >}}

+{{< hint type=danger >}}
+Visiting the official Ethereum 2.0 Lanuchpad is the ONLY way you can make the desposit.
+Do not attempt to manually send funds to the deposit contract or your will lose your funds.
+{{< /hint >}}

 ### Video demo